 Larvae excyst in the small bowel, penetrate the mucosa, and become adults that release living larvae; the larvae migrate through the bloodstream and lymphatics and encyst within striated skeletal muscle cells.

-Symptoms begin with GI irritation followed by periorbital edema, muscle pain, fever, and eosinophilia.
+Symptoms begin with gastrointestinal irritation followed by periorbital edema, muscle pain, fever, and eosinophilia.

-Manifestations gradually resolve by about the 3rd mo, when the larvae have become fully encysted, although vague muscular pains and fatigue may persist for months.
+Manifestations gradually resolve by about the 3rd month, when the larvae have become fully encysted, although vague muscular pains and fatigue may persist.

 Diagnose using enzyme immunoassay.

-Treat symptoms (eg, with analgesics for pain and prednisone for allergic manifestations or CNS or myocardial involvement); anthelmintics kill adult worms, but once larvae encyst in skeletal muscle, treatment may not eradicate them or any associated symptoms.
+Treat symptoms (eg, with analgesics for pain and prednisone for allergic manifestations or central nervous system [CNS] or myocardial involvement); anthelmintics kill adult worms, but once larvae encyst in skeletal muscle, treatment may not eradicate them or any associated symptoms.